If you’re keen to add a unique element to your garden or are simply looking for an easy plant to grow, the mandevilla plant should be on your list.

 With a ton of colour options and climbing and non-climbing varieties available, mandevilla are diverse and divine!

-This perennial plant is easy to care for and with proper care, can flower through the season.
-If you’re keen to grow your own mandevilla plants, here’s everything you need to know.
+The Mandevilla is a perennial plant that is easy to care for and with proper care, can flower through the season.
+Here’s everything you need to know!